 Non-Resident Partners - If you are in a relationship with a non-Resident and would like to make provision for your partner to stay overnight from time to time, then you can apply to the Deputy Head (Pastoral and Wellbeing) for a Partner Pass.
 We will want to meet your partner to satisfy ourselves that they are a person of good character and will abide by the conditions under which they are being allowed to stay overnight.
 The name of your partner and a photo will be given to Staff so that they can be recognised.
 There is no charge for a Partner Pass.
-Meals are not included in the Partner Pass and must always be recorded in the guest meal book in the servery.
+Meals are not included in the Partner Pass and must be prepurchased via the portal and be recorded in the guest meal book in the servery.
+Guest meals that are not pre-purchased via the portal will incur a \$5.00 administration fee.